mtlynch/mtlynch.io/content/posts/simple-vue-pre-rendered/index.md

 ## Source code

-All code for this example is available on Github under the [MIT license](https://choosealicense.com/licenses/mit/):
+All code for this example is available on GitHub under the [MIT license](https://choosealicense.com/licenses/mit/):

 - [hello-world-vue-pre-rendered](https://github.com/mtlynch/hello-world-vue-pre-rendered)